Open-Source Encrypted File Transfer

 How do I send large files without email?

-Open LocalBolt on both devices.
-They can be on the same network or different networks.
-Devices appear automatically.
+Open LocalBolt on both devices on the same local network.
+Nearby devices appear automatically.
 Tap to connect, then drag and drop files to transfer directly with no account required.

 Is LocalBolt safer than WeTransfer or Google Drive?